realm/realm-js/README.md

 RealmJS contains Realm bindings for integrating with mobile apps built using javascript frameworks such as ReactNative and PhoneGap.

+RealmJS uses submodules so you need to run `git submodule update --init --recursive` in the realm-js root directory before running any examples or including the project in your app.

 ## ReactNative Example
 Make sure your environment is set up to run react native applications.
 Follow the instructions here https://facebook.github.io/react-native/docs/getting-started.html to the point you have installed the react-native-cli.